eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 #### UC 5

-This use case requires to use the plugin [RemoteClientObservablePlugin](#remoteclientobservableplugin).
+This use case requires to use the plugin [ObservableRemotePluginClient](#observableremotepluginclient).

-Use this mode if you don't plan to observe "remotely" the events related to the native reader (smart card insertion, removal, etc...).
+Use this mode if you don't plan to observe "remotely" the events related to the local reader (smart card insertion, removal, etc...).

 Please note that it is still possible to observe locally the reader on the server side if needed.